sagiegurari/multiple-redis/project/config/README-template.md

 Your app ensures they are sync or at least it knows to pick up the data from the correct place.<br>
 If one goes down, no problem.
 You are running with the redis servers that are still up and they too hold the data you need.<br>
-**Important to explain, this does not mean that I do not support the Redis master/slave + sentinal solution** but sometimes using multiple independent Redis servers serves as a better solution which is much more simple to deploy and manage in production.
+**Important to explain, this does not mean that I do not support the Redis master/slave + sentinal solution** but sometimes using multiple independent Redis servers serves as a better solution, which is much more simple to deploy and manage in production.

 <a name="howlibworks"></a>
 ### How This Library Works